legendofa/relationsort/README.md

-# arraysort
+# relationsort

-Sorting algorithm for sorting indices that went out of order
+Sorting algorithm for sorting indices that went out of order.

+Asymptotic time complexity of O(n) in best case.